-Inadequate access to public parks is an issue in many areas of Region Q. The National Parks and Recreation Association defines a community park's service area to be 1-2 miles.
+Inadequate access to public parks is an issue in many areas of the region.
+The National Parks and Recreation Association defines a community park's service area to be 1-2 miles.
 Maps showing access to public parks are provided for Beaufort County (Map 3.7, Mid-East Commission), Bertie County (Map 3.8, Mid-East Commission), Hertford County (Map 3.9, Mid-East Commission), Martin County (Map 3.10, Mid-East Commission), and Pitt County (Map 3.11, Pitt County).

-When looking at these maps we can observe that access to public parks and recreation facilities is more prevalent in Bertie and Pitt Counties compared to the other counties in Region Q. Bertie and Pitt are also the only counties with Parks and Recreation Departments as part of the county government system.
-This data provides evidence that investments in professional parks and recreation staff have gone a long way toward improving access to recreation opportunities for residents in these counties.
+Bertie and Pitt are the only counties with Parks and Recreation Departments as part of the county government system.
+These maps provide evidence that investments in professional parks and recreation staff have gone a long way toward improving access to recreation opportunities for residents in these counties.

 The NC Department of Public Instruction has produced a guide on Promoting Physical Activity Through Joint Use Agreements and provides template agreements for school districts interested in opening school playground and other school recreation facilities to the public outside of school areas.
-An initiative of this type could drastically change access to playgrounds for children in Region Q while utilizing infrastructure that is already available.
+An initiative of this type could drastically change access to playgrounds for children in the region while utilizing infrastructure that is already available.
 Currently, Pitt County has a Joint Use Agreement in place for all public schools and Bertie County as a joint use agreement in place for four public elementary school playgrounds.
 There are no known joint use agreements currently in place for Beaufort, Hertford or Martin Counties.